 - Certified Cardiac Device Specialist (CCDS) Exam for the Allied Professional

-- Certified Electrophysiology Specialist in Adult Cardiology or Pediatric Cardiology (CEPS-AC or CEPS-PC) Exam for the Physician
+- Certified Electrophysiology Specialist in Adult or Pediatric (CEPS-A or CEPS-P) Exam for the Physician

 - Certified Electrophysiology Specialist (CEPS) Exam for the Allied Professional

 The deadline for application submission will vary depending on the exam date.
 IBHRE must receive your application by the application deadline.
 Contact IBHRE at email@example.com if you experience issues during the online registration process.